The Ultimate In Birding Tours

 From Port Campbell, we will drive northwards to Heathcote for an overnight stay.

-During the afternoon we will continue northwards to Deniliquin, in southern New South Wales, for a two nights stay.
+Afterwards, we will continue northwards to Deniliquin, in southern New South Wales, for a two nights stay.

 Southern Australia & Tasmania: Day 7 Deniliquin lies amidst the grasslands that extend for vast distances to the north of the Murray River.
 Here, on the Murray River Floodplain, we shall see huge Eastern Grey and Red Kangaroos and countless sheep whilst searching for the local birds.
 Some extensive marshes occur in this area, whilst river red gums line the major tributaries of the Murray.